 What is it?
-Most likely one of the last villages in the capital.
+One of the last ‘villages’ in the capital.

 Why go?
-Saved from the city’s Haussmannien architectural takeover by its location on Paris’ periphery, Butte-aux-Cailles presides over the 13th district with modest majesty.
-There’s a certain serenity about the place, and its still so reasonably priced.
-Street art, cute restaurants and great bars for a nightcap….you’ll never want to leave the Butte’s warm embrace.
+Hidden in Paris’s periphery and saved from Haussmann’s architectural purge, Butte-aux-Cailles presides over the 13th arrondissement with modest majesty.
+There’s a certain serenity about the place, and it’s still reasonably priced.
+Street art, cute restaurants and tip-top bars for a nightcap... you’ll never want to leave the Butte’s warm embrace.

-Don't miss?
-Take a dip in Piscine Butte-aux-Cailles to soak up its thirties charms.
+Don’t miss?
+Take a dip in the Piscine Butte-aux-Cailles and soak up its 1930s charm.

 What is it?
-The ideal hybrid between an oyster and cocktail bar.
+An oyster and cocktail bar.

 Why go?
-With its PVC door and simple neon sign, you’re likely to walk straight past this unassuming gem, which could give the city’s best bars (Candelaria and Glass) a run for their money.
-There’s a friendly central counter shaped like a horseshoe, flanked by a row of stools as well as chairs and tables catering to well-heeled clientele.
+With its PVC door and simple neon sign, you’re likely to walk straight past this unassuming spot, which could give the city’s best bars (hello Candelaria and Glass) a run for their money.
+There’s a friendly central counter shaped like a horseshoe, flanked by a row of stools as well as chairs and tables catering to a well-heeled clientele.

 Why go?
-This neoclassical megastructure commissioned by Louis XV and conceived by Soufflot was the great architectural success of its time.
-But many things have changed since then: in 1970, during the revolution, the building was converted into a “temple to reason” and welcomed graves of the nation’s most revered men.
-On the famous front entrance is inscribed the well-known phrase: “To the great men, the grateful homeland.”
-The austere vaulted crypt includes the tombs of Voltaire, Rousseau, Hugo, Zola and resistance fighter Jean Moulin.
+This neoclassical megastructure commissioned by Louis XV was the great architectural success of its time.
+But many things have changed since then: in 1790, during the revolution, the building was converted into a ‘temple to reason’ and welcomed the graves of the nation’s most revered men.
+On the front entrance you’ll see the well-known phrase: ‘To the great men, the grateful homeland.’
+The austere vaulted crypt includes the tombs of Voltaire, Rousseau, Hugo, Zola, Veil and resistance fighter Jean Moulin.

-Don't miss?
-You’re in the 5th arrondissement, so choose between a drink on rue Mouffetard or a stroll in Jardin du Luxembourg.
+Don’t miss?
+You’re in the 5th arrondissement, so choose between a drink on the Rue Mouffetard and a stroll in the Jardin du Luxembourg.